Statewide area map

 Best forBeavertail sunsets, scenic drives, Newport overflow, and travelers who want water without Thames Street crowds.

-Tradeoffless complete as a standalone base unless the trip is intentionally quiet.
+Tradeoffless complete as the only base unless the trip is intentionally quiet.

 Avoid ifyou need a dense walkable dining scene or easy transit.